 This hearty meat sauce is inspired by the classic ragù alla bolognese, which is a thick, meaty sauce that is simmered for hours with milk, red wine, and a couple of tablespoons or so of tomato paste—a surprisingly small amount of tomato by North America standards.

-This recipe is more saucy.
-The wine stays in, and we add a small mount of beef stock.
-The milk is gone, and we use canned tomatoes instead of tomato paste.
+This recipe is even saucier.
+The wine stays in and a small amount of beef stock is added.
+The milk is gone, and canned tomatoes are used instead of tomato paste.

-It's also much quicker to make than the traditional ragù, which might spend four hours simmering away, until the meat breaks down and melts luxuriously into the sauce.
-We're only going to simmer this sauce for about an hour, long enough to cook away much of the liquid, while still leaving just enough so that it will still coat your pasta.
+It's also much quicker to make than the traditional ragù, which might spend four hours simmering away until the meat breaks down and melts luxuriously into the sauce.
+This recipe calls for simmering this sauce for about an hour, long enough to cook away much of the liquid, while still leaving just enough so that it will still coat your pasta.

-Like ragù alla bolognese, this meat sauce pairs well with bigger pasta, such as tagliatelle, which are wide ribbons, or rigatoni, which are short, wide tubes.
-But I'm not going to call the culinary police if you want to serve it with spaghetti.
+Like ragù alla bolognese, this meat sauce pairs well with bigger pasta such as tagliatelle—which are wide ribbons—or rigatoni—which are short, wide tubes.

-Indeed, if there's a recipe this meat sauce resembles even more than the tradition Italian ragù alla bolognese, it's the simplified version of bolognese sauce commonly served in the UK, where it is unabashedly enjoyed with spaghetti—to the palpable dismay of Italian chefs everywhere.
+Indeed, if there's a recipe this meat sauce resembles even more than the traditional Italian ragù alla bolognese, it's the simplified version of bolognese sauce commonly served in the UK, where it is unabashedly enjoyed with spaghetti—to the palpable dismay of Italian chefs everywhere.
 (Indeed, spaghetti bolognese, or spag bol as it's called, is as ubiquitous over there as fish and chips or doner kebabs.)